 Strengthen regional and national capacity in to analyse, discuss and respond to the ethical challenges of the information society.

-Promote international, and interdisciplinary reflection and debate on the ethical challenges of emerging technologies and the information society.
+Promote international, multistakeholder and interdisciplinary reflection and debate on the ethical challenges of emerging technologies and the information society.
 Such reflection and debate should have a multi-tiered dimension that connects to policy and advisory bodies, with particular attention to participation of developing countries and sensitivity to their needs.

 Raise awareness of the ethical implications of the information society, particularly among young people, along with life-long education initiatives to equip all citizens with the skills and competence to participate actively and knowledgeably in the information society.
-Affirm freedom of expression as a fundamental right and as the basis for reflection on its responsible use in the context of broader consideration of freedom of access to information particularly public and governmental and of the right to communication in a framework of cultural sensitivity, tolerance, and dialogue.
+Affirm that global guidelines or principles for online code of ethics must be rooted in international human rights frameworks, such as the Universal Declaration of Human Rights, which protects the right to freedom of expression and association, among other rights.

 3. Targets

-Strengthen capacity of policy-makers in at least 1 region to analyse, discuss, respond and also communicate with stakeholder about the ethical challenges of the Internet
+Strengthen capacity of policy-makers to analyse, discuss, respond and also communicate with stakeholder about the ethical challenges of the Internet

 Benchmark - Conduct capacity building based on gap analysis.

+Examine the ethical principles that impact technological and social issues in the information society and underlie specific regulatory frameworks, whether or not such principles are enshrined in existing normative instruments or codes of conduct.

 Annex: Zero Draft Stakeholder Contributions